 During this period, Koolhaas penned Delirious New York, an urbanist manifesto that would come to define his future architectural strategy.
 In the book, Koolhaas celebrates the city’s hyper-dense “culture of congestion” as a cultural incubator, a place where unprescribed interaction could lead to innovation and creativity.
 It was in this text that Koolhaas first proposed the idea of “cross-programming,” intentionally introducing unexpected program types within buildings of different typologies, such as running tracks within skyscrapers.
 The idea has since returned in various forms, such as in his unsuccessful proposal to include hospital units for the homeless within his design for the Seattle Central Library.
 The book is still considered today to be an essential piece of the architectural canon.

-Following Hadid’s departure from the firm, OMA received its first major commission by the Netherlands Dance Theater in The Hague.
+Following Hadid’s departure from the firm, OMA received its first major commission, the Netherlands Dance Theater in The Hague.
 Completed in 1987, the building was a manifestation of many of the ideas from Delirious New York; the design features volumes of varying form and materiality colliding in unique ways to create new types of space and a visually stimulating composition.
 The success of that building, as well as continued acclaim for their unbuilt competition entries, gave OMA increased international recognition.

 Since then, Koolhaas has had a hand in designing buildings worldwide, including the CCTV Headquarters in Beijing, mixed-use building De Rotterdam, Millstein Hall at Cornell University, and the Fondazione Prada in Milan.